Tina Howe: Themes and style

 Literary critic and novelist C. W. E. Bigsby wrote that "art is plainly a central point of reference" for Howe, noting those themes in Painting Churches and Coastal Disturbances, and added that "food and consumption" are also important themes in her work.
-In his book Contemporary American Playwrights, Bigsby wrote that she has a "commitment to experimentation" and quotes Howe as saying said that she is "firmly entrenched in the Absurdist tradition."
+In his book Contemporary American Playwrights, Bigsby wrote that she had a "commitment to experimentation" and quotes Howe as saying said that she is "firmly entrenched in the Absurdist tradition."
 Frank Rich, in his New York Times review of Painting Churches commented that the play "is in the dreamiest impressionistic spirit."
 The Variety reviewer of Painting Churches also noted that the play is a "group portrait painted in a soft, impressionistic style."

 The CurtainUp reviewer of Coastal Disturbances wrote of Howe's work: "Like all of Howe's work, the play's charm stems from its quirky characters.
 In this case joie de vie, despair, love, lust, anger and fear come and go like the waves hitting the shore in foamy bursts or gentle ripples."
 Writing in the Sarah Lawrence Magazine, Celia McGerr Regan described Howe's authorial voice: "Howe developed a voice that has been variously described as farcical and absurd, impressionistic and airy, graceful and perceptive, lyric and literate, vivid and language-driven, whimsical and demented.
 Odd things happen in the face of the recognizable: Trees grow up inside and through a New York State farmhouse (One Shoe Off)..."

 Ben Brantley in reviewing Birth and After Birth for The New York Times, observed "The suggestion is of a natural world that thwarts and ultimately devours the ambitions and pretensions of the civilized.
 This is a theme that Ms. Howe would develop in later works, sometimes artfully (Coastal Disturbances), sometimes clumsily (One Shoe Off), but always in a style that was distinctively her own."

-Howe noted about her time in Paris: "The most profound thing that happened to me that year... was seeing The Bald Soprano by Ionesco.
+Howe noted about her time in Paris: "The most profound thing that happened to me that year ... was seeing The Bald Soprano by Ionesco.
 That exploded me all over the place."
-Ionesco, Beckett and Pirandello are still her heroes.
+Ionesco, Beckett and Pirandello continued to be her heroes.

+Howe was a great admirer of Glenn Gould, saying, "I write my plays to Glenn Gould.
+I cook the kids' spaghetti dinners to Glenn Gould.
+I pay the bills to Glenn Gould."